ninjasource/yote/README.md

 # Yote - Year of the Ear

-Experiments with the nrf5340 Audio Dk, CS47L63 DSP chip and Yote experimental hearing aid For Rust firmware, open the `firmware` folder instead of working from this folder
+Experiments with the nrf5340 Audio Dk, CS47L63 DSP chip and Yote experimental hearing aid.
+For Rust firmware, open the `firmware` folder instead of working from this folder

 ## Prerequisites